Back to Arcade-Verse

 What is the Arcade-Verse stream engine?

-The stream engine is the system that lets you broadcast your gameplay live effortlessly.
-Our platform generates an optimized OBS Studio configuration so you can stream in high quality directly to Livepeer.
-Everything runs through our app: you pick a game, hit Go Live, grab your stream key, and your stream is created and metered automatically.
+The stream engine lets you broadcast gameplay live.
+Our platform gives you an optimized OBS setup so you can stream to Livepeer.
+Pick a game, hit Go Live, grab your stream key — your stream is created and metered automatically.

 Going live (Go Live)

-- Who can use it: Pro and Premium plans (and admin accounts).
-Free users are redirected to the pricing page if they try to access Go Live.
+Who: Pro and Premium (and admin).
+Free users are sent to pricing if they try Go Live.

-- Where: Use the Go Live entry in the nav, or go to /go-live.
-You choose a game and we create a Livepeer stream and give you a stream key and playback URL.
+Where: Nav → Go Live or /go-live.
+Choose a game; we create a stream and give you the key and playback URL.

-- Stopping: When you stop streaming, we close the session and bill the elapsed time against your allowance and/or top-up (see metering below).
+Stopping: When you stop, we close the session and bill the time against your allowance or top-up (see metering below).

 Livestream via OBS

-OBS is easy to use, open source, and highly customizable.
-Follow these steps to stream into Arcade-Verse with OBS.
+OBS is free and customizable.
+Follow these steps to stream into Arcade-Verse.

-- Get a stream key: On Go Live, click "Create a Stream", then open the OBS or Arcade Stream Engine tab.
+Get a stream key: On Go Live, click "Create a Stream", then open the OBS or EMP Live tab.
 Copy the Server (RTMP URL) and Stream Key.
-Creating a stream does not use credits — the stream stays idle until you send data.
+Creating a stream does not use credits.

-- Start streaming: Click "Start Streaming" in OBS.
-Viewers can watch using your playback URL from Go Live.
-When you stop, we bill only the time you actually streamed (see "How metering works" below).
+Start streaming: Click "Start Streaming" in OBS.
+Viewers use your playback URL from Go Live.
+When you stop, we bill only the time you streamed (see "How metering works" below).

 Configuring OBS for low latency